rsapkf/42/docs/open-source-software.md

     - [dmenu-extended](https://github.com/MarkHedleyJones/dmenu-extended) - An extension to dmenu for quickly opening files and folders.

   - Shells
+    - (Web) [GNU Bash](https://www.gnu.org/software/bash/) - Bash(Bourne Again SHell) is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh).
+    - (Web) [Zsh](https://www.zsh.org/) - a shell designed for interactive use, although it is also a powerful scripting language.
+      - [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with nearly 1,500 contributors) framework for managing your zsh configuration.
+Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-    - [starship/starship](https://github.com/starship/starship) - The cross-shell prompt for astronauts.
+      - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh.
       - [denysdovhan/spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt) - A Zsh prompt for Astronauts.
     - [fish-shell/fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
       - [oh-my-fish/oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fish Shell Framework.
-    - [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - 🙃 A delightful community-driven (with nearly 1,500 contributors) framework for managing your zsh configuration.
-Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-    - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh.
     - [nushell/nushell](https://github.com/nushell/nushell) - A modern shell written in Rust.
     - [PapyElGringo/material-shell](https://github.com/PapyElGringo/material-shell) - New shell for Gnome following the Material-design guidelines.
 Proposing a performant and simple opinionated mouse / keyboard workflow to increase daily productivity and comfort.
     - [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
+    - [starship/starship](https://github.com/starship/starship) - The cross-shell prompt for astronauts.

   - Password Managers
     - [bitwarden/server](https://github.com/bitwarden/server) - The core infrastructure backend (API, database, Docker, etc).